Disney World DAS Pass FAQs: What to Know Before Applying

 You can, but it’s usually not necessary.

 That said, if you’re traveling during a busy time—like Christmas, New Year’s, or Spring Break—it might be worth it.
-Some attractions can hit wait times of 90 minutes or more, and having Lightning Lane access can help you book additional rides early and keep your day running smoothly.

 Do we have to wait in line with the DAS Pass?